Witiko/doctoral-thesis/main.md

 no loss in accuracy[^38] [@rygl2017semantic, Table 2] and that both our encoding and our system could be configured to trade off accuracy for speed and perform fast approximate dense retrieval [@rygl2017semantic, Figure 1;
-@ruzicka2017flexible, figures 1--14] Let us now discuss the speed of our system in more detail.
+@ruzicka2017flexible, figures 1--14] In this section, I will discuss the speed of our system in detail.

  [^38]: See Section \vref{sec:dense-retrieval-in-inverted-indices-accuracy} for
         a discussion about the development and the accuracy of our system.

+ /figures/scaletext-speed.tex

 #### Experiments